polljoy/polljoy-Unity/README.md

 ![Picture](http://www.polljoy.com/assets/images/logo/polljoy-logo-github.png)

 In-app polls made easy.
-Integrate in 2 lines of code.
+Just 2 API calls.

-#Polljoy Unity Integration Guide
+#polljoy Unity Integration Guide

 Welcome friend!
-This guide will get you started with polljoy, fast & easy.

-Got questions?
-Email us at help@polljoy.com
+Let's add polljoy to your awesome game.
+This should take about 15 minutes.

+Questions? - email help@polljoy.com and one of our devs will assist!

 -
-<b>Simple</b> – polljoy is designed to be simple for users and especially developers.
-Just 2 API calls, you can get your polls running.

-<b>Open</b> -The polljoy API is open.
-The SDK comes with all source code and a test app.
-You can simply import the SDK as-is to integrate the polljoy service and check all the source codes.

-<b>Easy</b> – polljoy is easy to use.
-Check out the test App in the SDK.
-Test with your own user id and app id.
-You can see how polljoy works.

-<b>Flexible</b> – the polljoy SDK comes with the required UI to present the poll and do all the tasks for you.
-But if you want to implement your own UI, you can.
-The poll data is open.
-Enjoy!

 # The polljoy Admin Console
-You can setup and manage all your polls through a web interface here https://admin.polljoy.com
+Polls are created and managed through a simple web interface - https://admin.polljoy.com

 # Setup your Unity Project